 The radio can be a bully.
 How many times has a song played on the radio and you didn't like, so you flipped to the next station that was playing the same song?
 No matter what station you found yourself listening to, the song was always on the radio.
-It was as if the radio is telling you, "I don't care what you do, but you are going to like this song.
+It was as if the radio is trying to tell you, "I don't care what you do, but you are going to like this song.
 I am going to force you to like this song."
 This is precisely what happened between me and my local radio stations.
 But, a positive outcome occurred.
 I began to appreciate the words from the seemingly ubiquitous pop song, "Love Myself" by Hailee Steinfield.
-The song so closely reflects the message of this blog and I couldn't resist posting.
+The song so closely reflects the message of this blog that I couldn't resist posting.

 When the time comes for you to make a change, you will become so uncomfortable.
 You'll have no other choice but to change.